 5. Don’t become complacent, and be aware plans can change quickly

-Finally, it would be foolish for anyone to believe that domestic travelling is back to pre-COVID times.
-Even though most internal borders are open currently, we know from prior (and current) experience that this freedom can be fleeting.
+Domestic travel is slowly returning to normal – but we’re not back to pre-COVID times just yet.
+Even though most internal borders are open currently, we know from prior experience that the situation can change quickly.

 Do your best to physically distance yourself from others where possible.
-Of course, this isn’t practical in a lot of locations (including onboard a plane) as capacity restrictions are lifted, but still follow other safety precautions.
+Of course, this isn’t practical in a lot of locations (including onboard a plane) as capacity restrictions are lifted.
+But we’d suggest you still follow other safety precautions where you can.

 Practice good hygiene, especially with washing your hands after coughing and sneezing.
 Wear a mask when required and change it often.
 If you have reusable masks, be sure to wash them regularly as well.

 We’d recommend downloading the local government apps for any state or territory you travel to, particularly if QR-code scanning for contact tracing is required in those locations.

 Finally, it could be useful to discuss a backup plan with your loved ones and your workplace if you travel.
 Try to book flexible accommodation and get the most flexible airfares possible.
 There’s no insurance that can cover these changes due to government-mandated border closures.